-40 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?
+In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?

-Serious misconduct and gross negligence are legal bases for terminating an employment contract without allowing the employee to serve his or her notice period and without having to pay him or her an indemnity in lieu of notice and severance pay.
+Serious misconduct and gross negligence are legal bases for terminating an employment contract without allowing the employee to serve their notice period and without having to pay them an indemnity in lieu of notice or severance pay.
 The qualification used by the employer is not binding on the judge, who can order the employer to pay an indemnity in lieu of notice.